Mistborn: The Well of Ascension: Plot

 Straff withdraws his forces, allowing the koloss army to attack Luthadel, planning to rescue the city after the koloss have destroyed most of it and suffered casualties.
-Jastes loses control of his army; he flees and is killed by Elend.
+Jastes loses control of his army; he flees and is killed by Elend for putting the city in danger.
 Vin returns to Luthadel just in time to save Sazed and most of the city's civilians, though Dockson, Tindwyl, and Clubs are killed.
 She discovers that she can control the koloss using her Allomancy; she stops their slaughtering and turns them and Luthadel's army against Straff's army.
 Vin kills Straff and his generals as Cett decides to ally himself with Luthadel.
 Vin forces Cett, Penrod, and Straff's last general to swear allegiance as kings under Elend, whom she names emperor.

 Vin realizes that the Well of Ascension is in Luthadel itself; Rashek had transferred it from Terris to his stronghold when he had remade the world after claiming the Well's power, ensuring that he could keep it close and hide it from others.
-Vin, Elend and Spook find a hidden doorway in the Lord Ruler's castle that leads down to the underground Well of Ascension, where a man made of mist stabs Elend.
+Vin, Elend, and Spook find a hidden doorway in the Lord Ruler's castle that leads down to the underground Well of Ascension, where a figure made of mist stabs Elend.
 Meanwhile, a similar spirit approaches Sazed, revealing the fragment of text which had disappeared from his and Tindwyl's transcription: Alendi must not reach the Well of Ascension, for he must not be allowed to release the thing that is imprisoned there.
 Sazed attempts to stop Vin but is attacked by Marsh, who appears to struggle with his quest to kill Sazed.
 Sazed is saved by Ham, and Marsh escapes.
 Meanwhile, Vin is tempted to use the power in the Well to heal Elend, but ultimately follows the instruction of Sazed's rubbing, releasing the power for the good of the world rather than seizing it for herself.
-The moment she releases it, a powerful entity escapes, shouting out that it is now free.
-The Mist figure encourages Vin to feed Elend a bead of metal she finds in the room, which makes him a Mistborn; his life is saved through Allomancy by burning Pewter.
+The moment she releases it, a powerful entity escapes, shouting that it is now free.
+The Mist figure encourages Vin to feed Elend a bead of metal she finds in the room, which turns him into a Mistborn; his life is saved through Allomancy by burning pewter.